 HOUSING ASSISTANCE PAYMENT.
-The monthly assistance payment by a PHA.
-The total assistance payment consists of:

-- A payment to the owner for rent under the family's lease. - An additional payment to the family if the total assistance payment exceeds the rent to owner.
-The additional payment is called a "utility reimbursement" payment.
+The monthly assistance payment by a PHA, which includes: (1) A payment to the owner for rent to the owner under the family's lease; and (2) An additional payment to the family if the total assistance payment exceeds the rent to owner.